Jesus chose the disciples. But at what cost was it to become a follower of Jesus?

 The Cost of Following Christ

 There will always be opposition to following Christ.
-Some of the opposition will be natural, pressure and some just need the truth to understand why you have chosen Christ over the world.
+Some of the opposition will be natural pressure.
+But some curiosity seekers will need to hear the truth to understand why you have chosen Christ over the world.

 How Will You Respond

 Jesus calls people from all walks of life.
 Politicians, ordinary and educated individuals.
-Jesus is not a snob and invites everyone to serve and carry the message of God.
-So the first followers of Jesus had no impressive credentials because there were none.
+He is not a snob and invites everyone to serve and carry the message of God.

-Jesus employs ordinary people to do significant things!
+Jesus employs ordinary people to do important things!

 If Jesus chooses you to serve, do not fail to respond.
-You will find you are among outstanding men and women who are and have served as followers of Christ.
+You will be among outstanding men and women who have served or serving as followers of Christ.

-If you feel small insignificant or useless, you are capable of extraordinary work with the power of the Holy Spirit within you.
+Do you feel small insignificant, or useless?
+You can do extraordinary work with the power of the Holy Spirit within you.

-Men like Bartholomew, Nathaniel, and Thaddeus were not exceptional men but did extraordinary work in the service of Jesus (John 1:45-51).
+Men like Bartholomew, Nathaniel, and Thaddeus were not exceptional men but did extraordinary work in Jesus’s service (John 1:45-51).

 When Jesus drafted the disciples, he did not send them to the gentiles but Jews.